 regulatory supervision.
-Regulatory supervision is a process that protects the public by having a nurse authorize activities a student can perform.
+Regulatory supervision is a process that protects the public by having a nurse authorize activities a nursing student can perform.

-As a preceptor this means you are responsible and accountable when authorizing student activities.
+As a preceptor, this means you are responsible and accountable when authorizing student activities.
 Unlike a nurse who may briefly interact with a student, preceptors play a greater role in providing regulatory supervision for a student.

-It also means you need to know what regulatory supervision entails.
-The college outlined this process in the
+It also means you need to know what regulatory supervision entails, as outlined in the Regulatory Supervision of Students practice standard.

 Robin is an RN on the surgical floor in an urban hospital and is Sera's preceptor.
 Robin's been a preceptor before and finds an initial meeting is helpful to clarify expectations on both sides.
 Robin and Sera set a time to meet in the cafeteria before starting the preceptorship.

 Over coffee, Robin reviews the course outline and the competencies Sera's learned in her program.
-Also, Sera shares her goals for the preceptorship and what she hopes to learn on the surgical unit.
+Sera shares her goals for the preceptorship and what she hopes to learn on the surgical unit.

 Now that Robin has a good idea of Sera's level of competence and confidence, they discuss a plan for the activities Sera will demonstrate in the first week and ideas for how more complex activities will be authorized when she is ready.
-Robin asks Sera to tell her whenever she is facing a new procedure so they can review expectations together.
+Robin asks Sera to tell her whenever she is facing a new activity so they can review expectations together.
 They agree to set aside time during each shift to talk about Sera's progress with her learning goals and the activities she would like to practice.